nacular/doodle/docs/views.md

 ### Views encapsulate state and handle rendering updates to the screen.

-Here is more useful example of holding some user data
+Here is more useful example of holding and displaying some user data.

 ```kotlin
 class UserInfo(